DavidEkpechue/LibrayManagementSystem/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the open-source community for providing valuable resources and tools.
-- Inspiration and guidance from JavaFX tutorials and documentation.